 This mechanism lets you easily seed your new database instance with initial data.
 You can write your own Dockerfile, using MySQL as the base image, and add your seed files into

 /docker-entrypoint-initdb.d.
 Alternatively, bind mount a directory on your host into the container directory.

-MySQL will ignore initialisation files unless there is no database in the data directory.
-Wiping the contents of your data directory will trigger a fresh initialisation when you restart the container.
+MySQL will ignore initialization files unless there is no database in the data directory.
+Wiping the contents of your data directory will trigger a fresh initialization when you restart the container.

 Tweaking Server Settings

 MySQL server configuration files will be loaded from

 /etc/mysql/conf.d.
 Add your own configuration files to this directory, using a Dockerfile override or a bind mount, to adjust server settings.
 You can get the list of available options from the MySQL Server manual.

 Using an options file makes it easy to view and edit your configuration in the future.
 You check your file into version control alongside your project.
 However, command-line flags are also available for one-off tweaks and experimentation.

 docker run --name my-mysql -e MYSQL_ROOT_PASSWORD=secret -d mysql:latest --general-log=on